ZhaoYilin/mlita/sphinx/source/index.rst

-.. gaint documentation master file, created by sphinx-quickstart on Fri Apr 20 03:14:34 2023.
+.. mlita documentation master file, created by sphinx-quickstart on Wed Jul 19 00:23:34 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.